atweberlly/next-ts-template/README.md

 # Project Title

-This is a GitHub repository template that provides a boilerplate for building web applications using Next.js, TypeScript, ESLint, Prettier, and Tailwind CSS.
-These tools are popular in the web development community and can help you create modern, scalable, and maintainable applications.
+This is a web application built with the Next.js framework and featuring TypeScript, ESLint, Prettier, and Tailwind CSS.
+These tools are widely used in the web development community and can help you create modern, scalable, and maintainable applications.

 ## Features